rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 Rust is a fast and memory-efficient language, it can power performance-critical services, run on embedded devices, and easily integrate with other languages.

-> This tutorial helps to get started on Rootstock using Rust by performing basic operations such as sending transactions and calling contracts using alloy crate, similiar to ethers.
+> This tutorial helps to get started on Rootstock using Rust by performing basic operations such as sending transactions and calling contracts using Alloy crate, similiar to ethers.

 ## Introduction to Alloy